betaglot/plantabeta/docs/reference/Route/Placeholder_RouteProfile.md

 - Description of how this RouteElement relates to a particular [NeuroElement]().
 - Description of how this RouteElement relates to a particular [NeuroElement]().

-## Related 🟠 MovementElements
+## Related 🟠 MoveElements
-- Description of how this RouteElement relates to a particular [MovementElement]().
+- Description of how this RouteElement relates to a particular [MoveElement]().
-- Description of how this RouteElement relates to a particular [MovementElement]().
+- Description of how this RouteElement relates to a particular [MoveElement]().
-- Description of how this RouteElement relates to a particular [MovementElement]().
+- Description of how this RouteElement relates to a particular [MoveElement]().

 ## Examples